peterkeen/sequel-reporter/README.md

 # Sequel::Reporter

 `Sequel::Reporter` is a small opinionated framework for writing web-based reports using the [Sequel](http://sequel.rubyforge.org) database toolkit.
 It provides a simple structure and helpers for easily writing reports.
+There's a [tiny demo](http://sequel-reporter-demo.herokuapp.com) if you want to see an example.

 ## Installation